 Lent and Summer Term 2019 | Two Seminar Series| The Emotional Life of the City & LSE Cities Research

-LSE Cities holds research seminars for LSE and non-LSE academics and researchers to present their work on cities and the ways in which people and cities interact in a rapidly urbanising world, focusing on how the physical form and design of cities impacts on society, culture and the environment.
+LSE Cities holds research seminars for LSE and non-LSE researchers and academics to present their work on cities and the ways in which people and cities interact in a rapidly urbanising world, focusing on how the physical form and design of cities impacts on society, culture and the environment.

 Seminars and free and open to all If you would like to attend any of the seminars please RSVP to firstname.lastname@example.org.